 Digital healthcare is having its moment.
 Hospitals and clinics around the world are continuously adapting to emerging technologies and getting their team onboard.
-Innovation is the new game and the way medical professionals and patients interact is changing.
+Innovation is the new game and the way medical professionals and patients interact is rapidly changing.
 The end goals are to streamline physicians’ practice, optimize processes, enhance patient care and reduce costs.

 A key driver and concrete component of digital health is the e-prescription system.

 What is e-prescribing?

 Digital prescriptions are medication orders generated electronically at the point of care.
 Patients use them to purchase medicines at pharmacies and doctors fall back on them while taking treatment decisions. e-prescribing increases accuracy, quality of care and patient safety due to the elimination of transcription or comprehension errors.
 This explains why digital prescriptions are gaining popularity in healthcare facilities around the world.
 Physicians are letting go of outdated prescribing methods and trusting the disruption that yields better results.